dsentker/url-signature/README.md

 $fingerprint1 = $reader->capture('https://www.example.com/?foo');
 $fingerprint2 = $reader->capture('https://www.example.com/?foo#bar');

-// Comparing both fingerprints will return false, because hash_fragment is set to true which means that also the
-// fragment part of the URL is taken into account.
+// Fingerprints are not the same - The fragment part of the URL is taken into account.
-$reader->compare($fingerprint1, $fingerprint2);
+$reader->compare($fingerprint1, $fingerprint2); // false
 ```

 ## Testing
+With PHPUnit:
 `$ ./vendor/bin/phpunit tests`

 ## Contributing